QianXu1998/adv-net2021/README.md

 You are free to specify these links as you wish, within the following constraints:

 - Only new links (i.e., you cannot duplicate an already existing link, such as `PAR--FRA`);
-- You can add a maxium of 3 links.
+- You can add a maximum of 3 links.
 - The bandwidth of each fixed is set to 10 Mbps.

 #### Failures